Janssen revolver: History

 In the mid-nineteenth century, one of the scientific challenges of the moment was to determine with the greatest accuracy possible the distance between the Earth and the Sun, the so-called Astronomical Unit, which indicates the size of the Solar System.
 At that time, the only way to know it was through the astronomical phenomenon of Venus transit: the passage of Venus ahead of the Sun, which required two simultaneous observations being made at a time from different land latitudes and measure the total duration of the event.
 With this data and applying the laws of Kepler, which describe the behavior of planetary orbits, the distance with the rest of the planets of the Solar System could be obtained.

 The method had two drawbacks: the frequency of the phenomenon and technical problems of getting the start and end of the transit.
-The Venus transit in 1874 was a unique opportunity, which was why more than sixty co-ordinated expeditions from up to ten different countries were dispatched to locations in China, Vietnam, New Caledonia, some Pacific islands and Japan.
+The Venus transit in 1874 was a unique opportunity, which was why more than sixty co-ordinated expeditions from up to ten countries were dispatched to locations in China, Vietnam, New Caledonia, some Pacific islands and Japan.
 The distortion caused by the terrestrial atmosphere, the diffraction of the telescopes, the subjectivity of the observer and the "black drop effect" (an optical effect that distorts the silhouette of Venus just in the instant that enters and leaves the solar disk) meant the attempt faced huge technical challenges, which had previously been insurmountable.

 Janssen's invention of the photographic revolver was designed in an attempt to overcome these difficulties.

 Application

 Janssen tested the device with the support of the French government in Nagasaki (Japan).

 As the exact moment in which the transit of Venus would take place was impossible to predict, he added a watch set to create a sequence of images.
 The revolver recorded 48 photographs in 72 seconds in a daguerreotype, material that was no longer used but was ideal for the sunlight that was presented in the situation, since it could capture the light in a great time of exposure and obtain clearer results.

-The British expeditions photographed the transit from different geographic points using apparatuses inspired by the revolver of Janssen.
+The British expeditions photographed the transit from different geographic points by using apparatuses inspired by the revolver of Janssen.
 Unfortunately, the quality of the resulting images of the two expeditions was not sufficient to accurately calculate the Astronomical Unit, and the observations were more reliable at eye.
 Even so, Janssen introduced his revolver to the Société Francaise de Photographie in 1875 and the Académie des Sciences in 1876, to which he suggested the possibility of using his apparatus for the study of the animal movement, especially of the birds, because of the rapidity of the movement of their wings.